 Ready to decorate your home?
 We’ve put together some of our favourite palettes to inspire you.
 We’ll explain how to make the combinations work in your rooms, and the look and atmosphere they’ll create.
 And don’t fret about ending up with an identikit scheme.
-These recipes still allow you to get individual style.
+These recipes still allow you to get an individual style.

 Blossom and leaf